Rockford (album): Background

 Rockford was Cheap Trick's second album to be released through Big3 Records, following 2003's Special One.
 The album, which was released in June 2006, spawned three singles, "Perfect Stranger", "Come On, Come On, Come On" and "If It Takes a Lifetime".
 "Perfect Stranger", was produced by Linda Perry and co-written by Cheap Trick and Perry.
 Rockford peaked at number 101 on the Billboard 200.
-It also reached number 84 on the Japan Album Chart.
+It also reached number 84 on the Japan Albums Chart.

 Speaking to Martin Popoff of Classic Rock Revisited, Rick Nielsen spoke of the album's recording process, which was carried out during touring commitments: "This one wasn't done like, you know, we're going to make an album.
 We didn't sit down and block off one month in one place.
 We did it over a year.
 We mixed it all at one time, but we recorded it... well, just look at the credits: L.A., New York, Boston, Rockford, Chicago, Nashville, Florida.
 So that's really it.
 I think the longest we were in one spot was maybe a week.
 It's not like, if you get stuck, and something is not working, you're sitting there for a month trying to figure out something.
 This way we get to let the songs breathe a bit."